CNAG-Biomedical-Informatics/pheno-ranker/README.md

      Options:
        -age                           Include age-related variables [>no-age|age]
        -align                         Write alignment file(s).
 If no argument is given the files will be named [alignment.*]
-       -append-suffixes               The suffixes to be added to the primary_key of objects in each cohort file [C] -config                        YAML config file to change default parameters [conf/config.yaml) -e|export                      Export miscellanea JSON files
+       -append-prefixes               The prefixes to be added to the primary_key of objects in each cohort file [C] -config                        YAML config file to change default parameters [conf/config.yaml) -e|export                      Export miscellanea JSON files
        -exclude-terms                 Exclude BFF/PXF terms (e.g., --exclude-terms sex id)